 - Resolution planning

 - Resolution execution

 - Prescribing contributions to the resolution financing arrangement

-In the context of the planned departure of the United Kingdom of Great Britain and Northern Ireland ("the United Kingdom") from the EU ("brexit"), CNB has published a draft measure of a general nature (pdf, 277 kB, in Czech only) responding to the uncertainty regarding the treatment of capital instruments and liabilities eligible for write down, arising from contracts concluded under English law, after brexit.
+In the context of the planned departure of the United Kingdom of Great Britain and Northern Ireland ("the United Kingdom") from the EU ("brexit"), CNB has published a draft measure of a general nature responding to the uncertainty regarding the treatment of capital instruments and liabilities eligible for write down, arising from contracts concluded under English law, after brexit.
 This draft proposal was available for public comments from April 12, 2019 until May 14, 2019.

-In this context, the CNB points out that the above-mentioned measure of a general nature will be issued, it will only be adopted as a temporary solution for as long as the conditions of Sections 74b(2) and 149(2) of the Act on Recovery and Resolution in the Financial Market are met; if there is a change in the UK legal regime, CNB may repeal this measure of a general nature.
-At the same time, the CNB strongly recommends that liable entities, in their own interest, continue their efforts to pursue the inclusion of bail-in recognition clauses into existing contracts, respectively to conclude new contracts with the bail-in recognition clauses, if such contracts are governed by the law of third countries (including English law).
+In this context, the CNB points out that in case the the above-mentioned measure of a general nature will be issued, it will only be adopted as a temporary measure for as long as the conditions of Sections 74b(2) and 149(2) of the Act on Recovery and Resolution in the Financial Market are met; if there is a change in the UK or Czech legal regime, CNB may repeal the issued measure of a general nature.
+At the same time, the CNB strongly recommends that liable entities, in their own interest, continue their efforts to pursue the inclusion of bail-in recognition clauses into existing contracts, respectively to conclude new contracts with the bail-in recognition clauses, if such contracts are governed by the law of third countries (including contracts governed by English law).